joppich/flask.jsonstore/README.md

 ### Simple Flask Json Store

-This is strictly meant for development purposes.
-The application will reset it's database upon restart.
+The application will reset it's database upon restart :)
 Running the run-script directly on a python interpreter will prepopulate the datastore with sample data.

 #### Dependencies: